• Skip to primary navigation

 Light therapy lamp

 If you really want to do as the Nordics do this holiday season, get your loved one (and yourself!) a light therapy lamp.
 It’s the kind of thing someone might not splurge on for themselves, but it can make a huge difference to their daily life this winter.
-I have this one and use it every day and notice a huge difference.
+I use it every day and notice a huge difference.
 I used to get really sleepy during the dark days, but once I started using my light therapy lamp I felt totally fine.

 Aquavit